 We’re working to hire new graduates and mid-career employees and to actively hire diverse human resources and develop career support programs as part of a series of initiatives to address the key issue of “Promoting activities of human resources” through our business activities.
 Because our hiring centers on technical jobs, most of the employees we hire have an engineering background such as mechanical or electrical engineering, civil engineering, or architecture, or have plant-related experience.
 Due to the small number of women in these fields, only a small percentage of main career track and management positions are filled by women, who also occupy only a small percentage of management positions.
 As a result, we focus on hiring women for main career track and management positions as part of a medium- and long-term effort to increase female participation in management from a human resource diversity standpoint.
 Moreover, we’re working to increase our points of contact with female students in connection with new-graduate hiring, for example through participation in corporate research projects for female students organized by local governments and in joint information sessions for female students.

 We’re working to build an effective training system as part of a series of initiatives to address the key issue of “Promoting activities of human resources” through our business activities.
 In addition to training (OJT) received in the workplace, we’re working to enhance rank-specific and field-based training program structures.
-We’ve identified growth in the number of mid-career hires in recent years and the decline in internal exchanges due to the COVID-19 pandemic as issues that need to be addressed, and we’re offering training around the theme of how to communicate effectively.
+We’ve identified growth in the number of mid-career hires in recent years and a diversification of values, and we’re offering training around the theme of how to communicate effectively to promote mutual understanding among employees and to build internal networks.
 Furthermore, we're working to improve employees’ skills, for example by strengthening logical thinking ability and improving IT literacy.

 We’re working to build optimal human resources structures that align with changes in society as part of a series of initiatives to address the key issue of “Promoting activities of human resources” through our business activities.
 We’ve put in place human resources structures that help employees balance their work with childcare, nursing care, and other responsibilities, including childcare leave, nursing-care leave, flex time, telework, and shortened working hours.With regard to structures related to childcare support, we're working to cultivate a workplace culture that encourages use of such programs, for example by providing information to eligible employees in a one-on-one setting.